davein2it/twitterfeed/README.md

 Download blog RSSfeeds from google spreadsheet and tweet when a new post is published What this relies on is a google spreadsheet with rss feed addresses you wish to monitor for tweeting.

-# This blog outlines the basics of downlaoding the google sheet via a python script.
+# This blog outlines the basics of downloading the google sheet via a python script.
 Acknowledgements
 Joel Hamilton - who got this working for a group of schools in New Zealand http://wescpy.blogspot.co.nz/2016/07/exporting-google-sheet--as-csv.html you call the spreadheet through the googleio.py script